 Many other activities in the Coulee Dam and expansive Lake Roosevelt Recreational Area include: historic nature walks, scenic hikes, bicycling, wildlife viewing, bird watching, fishing, and camping, along with boating and other water activities (swimming, water skiing, etc.).

-Grand Coulee Dam laser light show
+Grand Coulee Dam summer laser light show

 Grand Coulee Dam’s laser light show is held nightly in summer, from Memorial Day Weekend through September.
 Projected onto the spillway, the free show lasts about 30 minutes.
 One of the best viewing locations is below the Visitors Arrival Center, from the park at the base of the dam.
 Bring a blanket.
 An outdoor sound system is provided.